Skip to main content Skip to accessibility

 • their address

-You can also call +44 (0) 800 7351111 to report a benefit thief.
-Lines are open between 8.30am and 5pm, Monday to Friday (excluding bank holidays).
+You can also call +44 (0) 800 7351111 to report a benefit fraud.
+Lines are open Monday to Friday 8.30am to 5pm, excluding bank holidays.
 Calls to this number may be chargeable from mobile phones.

 You should complete a separate form for each person you suspect.

-Report a benefit thief
+Report benefit fraud

 What happens next

-Customer and Local Services will look at the information you give.
+Customer and Local Services (CLS) will look at the information you give.
 They will not be able to tell you the outcome of their investigation.

 Sometimes no action is taken, as the person may have declared a change in their circumstances, or their benefit may not be affected by what you report.